 - 1. The Board of Examiners decides whether circumstances are hardship or not.
 When students make a request for hardship the student must properly motivate this request and provide proof for the circumstances that have occurred.
 The request must be filed as soon as possible, but no later than two weeks after the event occurred. - a.
 Without proper proof the claim cannot be taken into consideration.
-To be clear: An email claiming illness is not considered proof, it must be proven by a medical statement / sufficient proof in writing of the illness throughout the entire relevant period. - b.
+To be clear: An email claiming illness is not considered proof. - b.
 If it is possible to avoid a problem from occurring by e.g. requesting to reschedule a meeting, the student is obliged to do so. - 2.
-To be considered hardship, the events and consequences that have occurred are beyond the control of the student and the student had no way of preventing the negative consequences, this is also referred to as force majeure.
+For the Board of Examiners to take a hardship request into consideration, the student must show force majeure for all opportunities.
 Examples that might be considered as hardship: - a.
 Acute medical care that made it impossible to participate and there was no alternative available - b.
 Death of a family member in the first degree that made it impossible to participate and there was no alternative available - 3.
 Examples that are not considered hardship: - a.
 Plannable medical care - b.
-Motivation - c.
-Study delay or financial issues - d.
-Exchange - e.
-Consequences of fraud - 4.
-In cases of personal circumstances students are obliged to be proactive and seek help from the study advisor and actively try to mitigate the possible effects.
+Seeking medical care, available in the Netherlands, abroad - Motivation - d.
+Study delay or financial issues - e.
+Exchange - f.
+Consequences of fraud - g.
+Travel - 4.
+In cases of personal circumstances students are obliged to be proactive and seek help from the study advisor and actively try to mitigate the possible effects. - 5.
+Written exams are organised twice per year, which does not imply that the student has the right to have two exam attempts per year.
+As such, the choice of not taking the first opportunity is to be avoided and bears additional risk.